sposetti/TestDocs/prerequisites.md

 The following table describes the directories for install, configuration, data, process IDs and logs based on the Hadoop Services you plan to install.

 <pre>
-For your conveinence, we are providing <a href="./scripts/directories.sh">directories.sh</a> script for setting directory parameters.
-Edit and execute as necessary to fit your environment.
+For your convenience, we are providing <a href="./scripts/directories.sh">directories.sh</a> script for setting directory parameters.
+We strongly suggest you edit and execute this script to fit your environment.
 </pre>

 | Hadoop Serivce | Parameter | Definition |